 About me: I was born and raised in beautiful Vancouver, British Columbia, Canada.
 As an undergraduate student at Princeton University, I studied physics and worked on research projects in biophysics.
 In graduate school I switched fields to computer science and received my PhD from the machine learning group at Harvard University.
-At UBC, I teach computer science and data science.
-My official job titles are Associate Professor of Teaching in the Department of Computer Science and Option Co-Director of the Master of Data Science Program (Vancouver).
-I am also Co-Founder of a new high school, the Vancouver Independent School for Science and Technology.
+After graduate school I joined the Department of Computer Science at the University of British Columbia where I am currently an Associate Professor of Teaching, which is an education-focussed faculty position.
+At UBC I was part of the team that created UBC’s Master of Data Science Program, where I taught courses and also served as Co-Director.
+I am currently on leave from UBC to focus on founding a new high school, the Vancouver Independent School for Science and Technology.

 For a non-exhaustive list of things that didn’t work out along the way, see my CV of Failures.